flgkd/integer-linear-programming-notes/notes/12-knapsack-problem.md

 > **The capacity index must be scanned from large to small, so that the values used by the current group still come from the previous group.**

+Each group should be treated as one DP stage.
+If the capacity were scanned from small to large, a state already updated using one item from the current group could be reused when considering another item from that same group, which could incorrectly select more than one item from the group.

 ```python
 import sys